Last updated: January 2026

 I do 2-3 consulting calls per week.
 Fireflies joins every call, transcribes everything, and generates action items.
 After the call, I review the summary (2 minutes) instead of writing up notes (20 minutes).
 The searchable transcript means I never lose a detail.

-- Social media posts: ChatGPT drafts from my article, I edit for voice
+• Social media posts: ChatGPT drafts from the article, I edit for voice

 My AI chatbot (built with Make.com + OpenAI API) handles common questions: pricing, features, how-to guides, billing issues.
 It escalates complex issues to me.
 I handle 5-10 tickets per day instead of 25-30.